Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

-Barbara Adler takes her storytelling project, and her accordion, on a memorable trip across the province
+Barbara Adler takes her unique storytelling project, and her accordion, on a provincial road trip.

 Barbara Adler pauses in the middle of our photo shoot.
 “What would you think if you saw me wearing a wolf pelt?” she asks.
 I would think it captivating, beautiful and bursting with a story—just as Adler is herself.